-Recorded from three other Cotswold sites since 2000.
+Recorded from a few other Cotswold sites since 2000.
 Photos below of male (left) and female (right).

 species feed in rotten wood and bracket fungi.
 The forewings are dark brown with white spots and streaks,

-mostly around the wing edges.
+mostly around the wing edges (photo below left).
 The wingspan is quite variable, up to 14mm.

-- Parectopa ononidis.
-Recorded from a few other sites in or near the Cotswolds.
+Recorded from several other sites in the Cotswolds and Severn Vale.
 The larvae of this

 small species (wingspan approx. 8mm) mine the leaves of Restharrows or Clovers.
 The narrow forewings are

-dark brown with several silvery streaks inwards from the leading and trailing edges.
+dark brown with several silvery streaks inwards from the leading and trailing edges (photo below left).

 First generation adults have been recorded in May or June,

-and second generation in late July or August.
+and second generation from mid July to late August.

 (wingspan approx. 7mm) is similar in appearance to many others in the same genus, with golden-brown forewings marked

-with black-edged white streaks (photo below left).
-There are two generations each year, with adults in May/June and August.
+with black-edged white streaks (photo avove right).
+There are two generations each year, with adults recorded from

-Recorded from several other sites in the county.
+several sites in the county in April/May and September.
 (2 records of leaf-mines, adults reared from these)

-- Ochsenheimeria taurella.
-Recorded in only a few sites in the county, adults of this species
+Recorded in a few sites in the county, adults of this species

 have their antennae noticeably thickened by scales for more than half of their length (photo above right).